Hi there and thanks for visiting my page. My name is Sara Grillo and I am a financial services keynote speaker based in New York.

 - How the mindset of the online buyer differs from someone you meet in person or get referred to

-- A repeatable 3 step messaging strategy that allows you to communicate with your online network and avoid coming across as noise which is what 99% of people do
+- Empathetic communication that allows you to connect with your online network and avoid coming across as noise which is what 99% of people do

-- How to avoid barfing information on people on social media and use the 2 Sentence Method instead
+- A 2 sentence method for how to avoid barfing information on people on social media

-- How to deepen advisor-prospect relationships using social media before you ask for the meeting
+- How to deepen the advisor-prospect relationships using social media before you ask for the meeting

 Not a #FinancialCliche

 The ability to differentiate yourself matters now more than ever.
-Yet most afinancial branding is a constant stream of jargon, cliché, and sameness.
+Yet most financial branding is a constant stream of jargon, cliché, and sameness.

-In this three hour workshop, advisors will learn how to build a brand that is not a #FinancialCliche:
+In this workshop, you’ll learn how to build a brand that is not a #FinancialCliche: